-This country-specific Q&A provides an overview to Tax laws and regulations that may occur in India.
+This country-specific Q&A provides an overview of Tax laws and regulations applicable in India.

 How often is tax law amended and what are the processes for such amendments?

 Amendments to the Indian Income tax Act (“IT Act”) are made by the Government of India by introducing a Finance Bill before the Parliament annually which once approved has to receive the assent of the President of India.

 Further, wherever provided under the provisions of IT Act, the Central Board of Direct Taxes (“CBDT”), Ministry of Finance, can issue notification for the purpose of implementation of existing provisions and issue Circulars, to provide clarification or remove difficulties in the administration of taxation laws.

 What are the principal procedural obligations of a taxpayer, that is, the maintenance of records over what period and how regularly must it file a return or accounts?

 Generally, a taxpayer is required to maintain the books of accounts for a period of 7 financial years (“FY”) (1st April to 31st March) following the relevant FY or until completion of the tax dispute, whichever is later.
 While non-residents having no taxable presence in India are generally not required to maintain books of account, but they are required to maintain tax records such as tax returns, transfer pricing reports, etc.

 In terms of filing requirements, return reporting the details of income earned during the FY is to be filed annually (including transfer pricing compliances as applicable) whereas return for taxes withheld as applicable is to be filed quarterly.